History of the National Hockey League (1992–2017): Coyotes bankruptcy and Thrashers relocation

 After also suffering financial losses and ownership struggles, the Atlanta Thrashers were eventually sold to True North Sports and Entertainment in 2011, who then relocated the team to Winnipeg, a stark reversal of the league's attempts to expand into the southern United States.
-Initially replacing the Thrashers in the Eastern Conference's Southeast Division, as part of a realignment to four divisions, the Jets were moved to the Western Conference's Central Division before the 2013–14 season.
-The Detroit Red Wings and Columbus Blue Jackets were then assigned to the Eastern Conference's Atlantic and Metropolitan divisions, respectively.

-In 2017, the Vegas Golden Knights joined the NHL, increasing league membership to 31 teams.
-In its first season as a franchise, the Golden Knights became an immediate success, reaching the 2018 Stanley Cup Finals and capturing the Pacific Division title, a feat never seen before in North American professional sports.
-However they lost the series 4–1 to the Washington Capitals, losing the last game 4–3.

-On December 4, 2018, it was announced that a team in Seattle, later named the Seattle Kraken, would be the 32nd team in the league.
-Upon debuting in 2021, the Kraken joined the Pacific Division while moving the Coyotes to the Central Division alongside the modern-day Winnipeg Jets.

 2012–13 lockout

 The NHL again entered lockout in 2012, cancelling the first 526 games, about 43% of the season, until at least December 30, 2012.
-Just after 5 am on January 6, 2013, after approximately 16 continuous hours of negotiating, the NHL and the player's union reached a tentative deal on a new collective bargaining agreement to end the lockout.
+Key issues during negotiations included entry-level contracts, signing bonuses, and shares of hockey revenues.
+Just after 5 am on January 6, 2013, after approximately 16 continuous hours of negotiating, the NHL and the players' union reached a tentative deal on a new collective bargaining agreement to end the lockout.
 The first games of the season were held on January 19.
+The result of the agreement brought the salary cap up to US$60 million with an increase to US$64.3 million the next season, as well as a length-limit on contract extensions to eight years, with seven years on new contracts.